RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Experimental Evaluation

 \subsection{Interpretability and Latency Analysis}

-\textbf{\radar estimates interpretable query difficulties and RLM configuration abilities.} We highlight the interpretable nature of \radar through a case study on ID queries from MATH-500~\cite{hendrycks2021measuring} where queries are annotated with one of five levels of increasing difficulty.
+\textbf{\radar estimates interpretable query difficulties and RLM configuration abilities.} We highlight the interpretable nature of \radar through a case study on ID queries from MATH-500~\citep{hendrycks2021measuring} where queries are annotated with one of five levels of increasing difficulty.
 On the left panel of Figure~\ref{fig:radar-interpretability}, we find a moderate Pearson correlation coefficient of $0.509$ between \radar-estimated query difficulties and the five ground-truth levels.
 With an increase in query level, we see that configurations with higher abilities are predicted to have higher correctness probabilities, leading to a mean answer correctness prediction accuracy of $84.42\%$ over all configurations and queries.
 On the right panel of Figure~\ref{fig:radar-interpretability}, we show the fraction of routing calls across configurations as the performance-cost tradeoff weight is varied, with cost-effective Qwen3 models preferred at lower weights and performant o4-mini models preferred at higher weights.

-\paragraph{\radar works in real-time with minimal latency overhead.} We measure the latency of \radar and compare it to the latency of the smallest RLM configuration (Qwen3-0.6B with $0$ reasoning budget) used to generate answers to queries.
+\paragraph{\radar works in real time with minimal latency overhead.} We measure the latency of \radar and compare it to the latency of the smallest RLM configuration (Qwen3-0.6B with $0$ reasoning budget) used to generate answers to queries.
 The average per query routing latency overhead of \radar over three runs of $500$ queries from MATH-500~\citep{hendrycks2021measuring} is $6.89\pm 0.53$ milliseconds.
 Compared to the time taken for the smallest RLM configuration to answer the query, which is $869.56 \pm 1.1$ milliseconds, \radar adds negligible overhead.
+We analyze throughput in Appendix~\ref{apdx:throughput}.